-A Will (or other transfer of property, such as a trust) may be canceled or set-aside in Arizona for various reasons.
-For example, a Will or trust may be invalid because of undue influence, or where the Will does not meet the Arizona requirements to be valid.
-A will may not meet Arizona requirements if the person signing the Will, the testator, lacked testamentary capacity (was of unsound mind) or if someone else exploited or took advantage of a vulnerable testator.
+A will (or other transfer of property, such as a trust, deed or gift) may be canceled or set-aside in Arizona for various reasons.
+For example, a will or trust may be invalid because of extreme influence, or where the will does not meet the Arizona requirements to be valid.
+A will may not meet Arizona requirements if the person signing the will, the testator, lacked testamentary capacity (was of unsound mind) or if someone else exploited or took advantage of a vulnerable testator.

-Basically, undue influence occurs when an individual exercises such control over the testator that the Will or other document does not reflect the testator’s true intentions and desires.
-Instead, the will reflects the intentions and desires of someone else.
+Basically, improper influence occurs when an individual exercises such control over the testator that the will or other document does not reflect the testator’s true intentions and desires.
+Instead, the will, trust or other document reflects the intentions and desires of someone else.

-In determining whether undue influence was used, the courts look at all of the circumstances.
+In determining whether excessive influence was used, the courts look at all of the circumstances.
 Generally the court will focus on whether:

 - the influencer lied to the testator;

-- the testator was vulnerable to undue influence (i.e. had a medical or mental problem); and
+- the testator was vulnerable (i.e. had a medical or mental problem); and

 - the testator and the beneficiary had a close relationship.

-Of course, not all influence is undue influence.
+Of course, not all influence is inappropriate.
 To be undue, the influence must rise to the level of where the influencer causes the person to disregard his/her own desires and, instead, follow the directions of the influencer.
-If a Will was adopted because of undue influence, the Will can generally be cancelled.
+If a will, trust or other document was adopted because of undue influence, it can generally be cancelled.
 Or the gift to the influencer can be set-aside.